-In the past accommodation was usually arranged on a day-by-day basis in youth hostels or camping.
-This is less so now with the advent of mobile phones and on-line advance booking.
+In the past accommodation was usually arranged on a day-by-day basis in youth hostels or the backpacker camped in tents.
+With the advent of mobile phones and online booking, planning is now much easier.

-Being prepared to buy, often cheap, additional items en route can prevent setting out with an unreasonably bulky and heavy rucksack.
+Being prepared to buy, often cheap, additional items en route can prevent setting out with an unreasonably large and heavy rucksack.

 Items such as water purifiers and mosquito nets may be necessary.

-Some backpackers go on organized routes and their luggage is transported for them at a small charge by road to their next stop.
+Some backpackers go on organised routes and their luggage is transported for them at a small charge by road to their next stop.

-A sensible precaution to reduce the risk of assault or mugging is to avoid travelling alone and politely refuse a lift if a motorist stops and there is anything to suggest there may be problems (e.g. asking for payment).
+Sensible precautions to reduce the risk of assault or mugging include avoiding travelling alone, especially for females, and being prepared to refuse a lift if there is anything to suggest there may be problems (e.g. the driver asking for payment).

 More commonly backpackers now travel using cheap public transport on a day-by-day basis.